-James Kirsch has served as our Executive Co-Chairman of the Board since November 2016.
+James Kirsch (age 56) served as our Executive Co-Chairman of the Board since November 2016.
+Mr. Kirsch resigned as Co-Executive Chairman of the Board effective June 4, 2018 and continued to serve as a director and non-executive Chairman of the Company.
 He previously served as our Chief Executive Officer and Chairman of the Board from the consummation of our initial public offering in March 2013 until March 2016 and, prior to our initial public offering, served as our Chief Executive Officer and a member of our management board since 2008.
 Mr. Kirsch served as Chief Strategic Officer at AMightyRiver.com, a division of the Company from 2004 to 2008 and from 1996 to 2001 as Chief Executive Officer of eSpecialty Brands, an online retail company.
 Previously, Mr. Kirsch served as Chief Executive Officer at iMaternity.com, the ecommerce partner of iVillage.com from 1983 to 1996 and Manager, Vice President and Chief Operating Officer at Dan Howard Industries, a vertically integrated retailer of apparel.
 He holds a B.S. in Economics and Political Science from University of Arizona.
 We believe Mr. Kirsch is a valuable asset to the Board because of his experience and vision in leading the Company since 2008.

-Maoji (Michael) Wang has been our Chief Executive Officer and a member of the Board since November 2016.
+Maoji (Michael) Wang (age 46) has been our Chief Executive Officer and a member of the Board since November 2016.
 He is also an investor in Cosmic Forward Limited ("CFL"), the Company's majority stockholder and is currently the managing partner of Beijing Daqian Law Firm, and has held that position since November 2005.
 Mr. Wang has also served as a vice president at GNet Group Plc, an e-commerce company based in China, since April 2014, and as Chief Executive Officer of Tibet Weibai Investment Fund Management Co., Ltd. since March 2016, Guangzhou Gaixin Network Technology Development Co., Ltd. since May 2016 and Guangzhou Yougaojiu Marketing Management Co., Ltd. since June 2016.
 He has also worked as a supervisor at Guangzhou Wu Wei E-commerce Services Co., Ltd. since January 2015 and Yunnan Linkenuodi Education Information Consulting Co., Ltd. since November 2012.
 Mr. Wang was originally appointed to our Board and has been nominated to stand for reelection as a director on our Board under the terms of a stockholders' agreement entered into between the Company and CFL, our majority stockholder, which agreement grants to CFL the right to designate one director nominee for every 9.9% of the total voting power of our common stock that CFL beneficially owns, up to a maximum of six directors.

-Jingbo (James) Song has been a member of the Board and its Executive Co-Chairman since November 2016.
+Jingbo (James) Song (age 64) has been a member of the Board and its Executive Co-Chairman since November 2016.
 He has served as Chairman of GNet Group Plc., an e-commerce company based in China, since March 2016.
 Before joining GNet Group Plc., Mr. Song was retired.
 Mr. Song was originally appointed to our Board and has been nominated to stand for reelection as a director on our Board under the terms of a stockholders' agreement entered into between the Company and CFL, our majority stockholder, which agreement grants to CFL the right to designate one director nominee for every 9.9% of the total voting power of our common stock that CFL beneficially owns, up to a maximum of six directors.